stelzinga/MF/MGT_99.Legend.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### Profile Tree Explained
 A Venture's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services*²⁾, a.k.a. *Products*, to *Clients* than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery (a.k.a. *Run*), as well as continuous improvement of that Run (a.k.a. *Change*), of Services in a *sustainable* manner.
 A Process consists of *Steps* applied to *Input* to achieve a *Result*.
-The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers*.
+The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers* (which can be internal and/or external).
 Combined, Staff, Assets, Suppliers are called *Resources*.
 Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., tax.
 These Costs are covered by *Funding* through Cash (a fundamental Asset) made available continuously through Revenue, *Liabilities* a.k.a. *Debt* and *Equity*.
 Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines) or indirectly (loss or damage of Resources which in turn affects Revenue).
-Adverse outcomes occur as result of either i) weaknesses in Processes performed or supported by Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment³⁾ is composed of *Natural factors*, *Investors* a.k.a. *Shareholders*, *Creditors*, *Competitors*, *Governments*, *Regulators*, *Tax offices*, *Labour Unions*, *Markets* etc. In short, Risk⁴⁾ is a form of *probabilistic* Cost and the management of Risk incurs a direct Cost e.g., insurance, hedge transactions, backup Assets, etc. Revenue minus Cost is called *Earnings* or *Profit*.
+Adverse outcomes occur as result of either i) weaknesses in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment³⁾ is composed of *Law* or more specifically *Business Law* i.e., the legal framework in which Ventures operate, *Natural factors*, *Investors* a.k.a. *Shareholders*, *Creditors*, *Competitors*, *Governments*, *Regulators*, *Tax offices*, *Labour Unions*, *Markets* etc. In short, Risk⁴⁾ is a form of *probabilistic and undesired* Cost and the management of Risk incurs an *actual* Cost e.g., additional Staff to measure and mitigate Risk, insurance, hedge transactions, backup Assets, etc. Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Profit are expressed in monetary values, as is Risk.
 Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets, Liabilities and Equity make up the other statement called *Balance Sheet*.
 Operations are maintained (Run) and improved (Change) continuously, through *Management*.
 Management consists of four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
 Management is aided by *Business Functions* and management *Tools*.
-Management permeates the entire Venture.
+Finally, Management permeates the entire Venture.

 Notes:
 ¹⁾ For non-profit Ventures (charities) Income is obtained through donations, not sales of Services, even if provided.